 For the most part, ticket prices remain relatively flat up until four weeks ahead of your departure date.
 In terms that are easier to remember: If you’ve already seen Halloween Trick-or-Treaters, prices for Thanksgiving travel are already going up.
 And if you’ve already cooked that Thanksgiving turkey, Christmas travel is getting more expensive by the minute.
 There’s still a little time for December and January trips, though, provided you act fast.
 Generally, there are big price hikes every week – sometimes every day – closer to your departure.

 When to Buy Holiday Tickets

 We love the data miners over at CheapAir.com, because they love big data.
 They practically swim in facts and figures all year long, tracking millions of ticket prices.
-In their 2018 Airfare Study, they determined that the best pricing for winter flights is 62 days prior to your target date.
-However, they also identified a “Prime Booking Window” from 21 to 121 days out.
+In their 2019 Airfare Study, they determined that the best pricing for winter flights is about 62 days prior to your target date.
+However, they also identified a “Prime Booking Window” from 115 until 21 days out (just a slightly shorter period than previous years).
 So, even if you’ve missed the 62 day mark, you might still find some low prices.
 But be warned: prices for holiday travel are already higher than other times of the year.

 Have you booked your holiday travel yet?
 Do you have tips on getting holiday travel deals, or anything else to share?
 Let us hear about it in the Comments!

 Can’t get enough travel tips?
 Here’s more #Travel140!